dashorst/martijndashorst.com/_posts/2019/2019-05-07-javaee-jakartaee-showdown.markdown

 There are some folks that are pushing hard for microprofile as the successor of JavaEE, not Jakarta EE.
 I don't agree with them.
 If you work in the microprofile projects it is easy to see the rest of the world as ancient, e.g. not see the forrest through the trees.
+An enormous amount of code depends on JavaEE and the evolution of the parts of JavaEE.
+We are not asking for revolution, but evolution of those components.
+If you want revolution, then by all means switch to microprofile or quarkus, but those are always suitable for all applications.

 Other folks want a clean slate for Jakarta EE, so they can pick and choose from JavaEE for the future.
 This is effectively the _on a per-case basis_ migration option.